Originally published March 14, 2020. Last updated January 15, 2021.

 A note on environmental sustainability

 We make every effort to run every aspect of our business as sustainably as possible.
 We use plant-based, low-impact cleansers whenever possible, and we strive to minimize single-use products, especially non-compostable ones.
 However, the unique demands of this public health crisis require compromise.
-For instance, we’ll be using non-compostable single-use surgical gloves for a few days, while we await delivery of compostable single use food service gloves.
-And we’ll be substituting non-compostable disinfecting wipes for our usual compostable ones, because the latter lack the disinfectant strength we need right now.
+Throughout the pandemic, we’ve been substituting non-compostable disinfecting wipes for our usual compostable ones, because the latter lack the disinfectant strength required.
+We also used a mix of compostable and non-compostable single use gloves for the first six months, a practice we have now ceased.
 We’ll continue to evaluate our supply sourcing and make the best choices we can for the environment without compromising public health.